 - Parmesan - Helps thicken the dip and add more flavor.

-- Cream cheese - Adds to the thickness and richness of the dip.
+- Cream cheese - the cream cheese adds richness and creaminess to the overall dip.

 See the recipe card below for more information about quantities.